-The benefits of the approach taken here include being able to determine how inequalities are (re)produced between people as they go about their everyday lives.
+The benefits of this approach include being able to determine how inequalities are (re)produced between people as they go about their everyday lives.
 Relatedly, we argue that there would be worth in devising interventions to target microaggressions at the interactional level, for example in workplace or educational settings.
-These might draw upon the insights presented in this article.
 Specifically, we recommend using insights from such analyses to demonstrate what microaggressive language looks like in practice and how it functions in interactions.
 We suggest that prejudice is accomplished between people in interactions rather than held within them, and that highlighting this holds the potential to encourage and empower managers and employees to do things differently.
-To facilitate this, practitioners might, for example, design allyship training which uses findings from conversation and membership categorisation analyses of workplace interactions to illustrate how 'difficult dialogues' (Sue & Constantine 2007) arise and might be managed.
+To facilitate this, practitioners might, for example, design allyship training which uses findings from conversation and membership categorisation analyses of workplace interactions to illustrate how 'difficult dialogues' (Sue and Constantine 2007) arise and might be managed.
 Furthermore, 'unconscious bias training' has been popular in recent years.
-However, its effectiveness as a catalyst for change is arguably undermined by the assumption that biases are natural and inevitable: such assumptions absolve people of responsibility for their actions and limit their motivation to, and belief that they can, effect change (Wetherell & Potter 1992).
-This might be overcome by recasting bias as something that is actively and collaboratively (re)constructed, acknowledged and managed by speakers and recipients in talk (Whitehead & Stokoe 2015).
+However, its effectiveness as a catalyst for change is arguably undermined by the assumption that biases are natural and inevitable: such assumptions absolve people of responsibility for their actions and limit their motivation to - and belief that they can - effect change (Wetherell and Potter 1992).
+This might be overcome by recasting bias as something that is actively and collaboratively (re)constructed, acknowledged and managed by speakers and recipients in talk (Whitehead and Stokoe 2015).